Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

 where $A, \beta$, and $z=-\beta+iA$ are fixed numbers.
-Thanks to Lemma \ref{lem-alpha-osc}, the first part of the preceding formula is a kernel which generates a bounded operator on $L^2$ with a uniform norm.
-It only remains to consider the second part, more precisely, the kernel
+Thanks to Lemma \ref{lem-alpha-osc}, the first part of the preceding formula is a kernel that generates a bounded operator on $L^2$ with a uniform norm.
+It only remains to consider the second part, more precisely, the distribution valued kernel